Machine Learning Models to Consider for Your CDP

 Increasing customer lifetime value

 ML-powered CDPs not only help organizations expand their customer base, they can also grow their lifetime value after acquisition.
 Such CDPs can, for example, determine the best path forward when a customer is active in multiple campaigns.
-Or, if there are product categories that a customer hasn’t yet bought into, a ML-enabled CDP can evaluate those that have the highest cross-category purchase likelihood.
+Or, if there are product categories that a customer hasn’t yet bought into, an ML-enabled CDP can evaluate those that have the highest cross-category purchase likelihood.
 And, using channel-optimization models that take into account a customer’s channel preferences and potential response rates, ML-backed CDPs can offer the most effective messaging channel for each customer.

 Improving customer experiences